Last Updated on

 Cost: $300 to $700.

-Split ductless is a smart process to add air conditioner to a small number of rooms without having to open up walls to install ductwork as you would with a central air system or install and remove multiple window devices every year.
-Though we have not tested air conditioner split ductless recently, in our past tests all did an wonderful job cooling and were much less noisy indoors and out than window air conditioners.
-Indeed, on the low setting they were barely audible.
+Split ductless is a smart process to add an air conditioner to a small number of rooms without having to open up walls to install ductwork as you would with a central air system or install and remove multiple window devices every year.
+Though we have not tested air conditioner split ductless recently, in our past tests all did a wonderful job cooling and were much less noisy indoors and out than window air conditioners.
+Indeed, in the low setting, they were barely audible.

 Cost: $1,000 and up.

 All the systems in the air-conditioner ratings do a wonderful job of cooling.
 They even come along with suitable features, such as electronic displays, built-in timers, and remote controls.
 Some units have touchpad controls, and a few change the direction of the airflow automatically to better disperse cool air all over the room.
 Try to find air-conditioner features that affect efficiency and performance.

 Touchpads with large LED displays, uncrowded buttons and sizable, digital temperature readouts and clear labeling are easier to use.
 Poorly designed controls are a constant annoyance.
 Raised buttons with many shapes help you identify functions by feel.
 And digital temperature readouts provide a more specific reading than the traditional “warmer” and “cooler” settings.